-What inspired you to write this MISSED DEADLINE, and how did the idea evolve from its initial concept to the finished product?
+What inspired you to write Missed Deadline, and how did the idea evolve from its initial concept to the finished product?

 In 1993, I wrote a column for a newspaper, and I became fascinated with the inner workings of newspapers.
 I thought up the main character Sarah, and she had many changes throughout the novel.
 At first, I thought of her as a weak individual but as I was writing, she became resilient.